 Weekly Theater Labs challenge you to put what you’re learning in class on its feet.
 When given just 15 hours to stage a scene, you learn to trust your creative instincts.
 Under the mentorship of a professional director, you gain practical experience with a wealth of classical and contemporary texts.

 Playwrights Week is dedicated to the staging of original one-act plays written, directed, designed, performed, and produced by your ensemble.
 This collaborative week supports and amplifies the voices of the next generation of American theater writers under the mentorship of several professional playwrights.

 Theater Trips to New York City as well as to prominent regional theaters such as Yale Repertory Theatre and the A.R.T. are frequently taken.
 These excursions often feature exclusive opportunities to learn more about the artistic process with cast and creative teams.

 During Company Project, your ensemble collaboratively produces a full-length work guided by a prompt.
-You have two weeks to devise a new piece of theater unique to your ensemble.
+You have eight days to devise a new piece of theater unique to your ensemble.
 Through public performances, you showcase what you have learned and what has inspired you throughout the semester.